Orbital pole

-When a satellite orbits close to another large body, it can only maintain continuous observations in areas near its orbital poles.
+When an artificial satellite orbits close to another large body, it can only maintain continuous observations in areas near its orbital poles.
 The continuous viewing zone (CVZ) of the Hubble Space Telescope lies inside roughly 24° of Hubble's orbital poles, which precess around the Earth's axis every 56 days.

-Ecliptic Pole
+Ecliptic pole

 The ecliptic is the plane on which Earth orbits the Sun.
 The ecliptic poles are the two points where the ecliptic axis, the imaginary line perpendicular to the ecliptic, intersects the celestial sphere.

 The two ecliptic poles are mapped below.

 Due to axial precession, either celestial pole completes a circuit around the nearer ecliptic pole every 25,800 years.

 As of 1 January 2000, the positions of the ecliptic poles expressed in equatorial coordinates, as a consequence of Earth's axial tilt, are the following: